History of the Big 12 Conference: "Predatory" conferences

 One report stated that the offer was changed to UT and Texas A&M. UT reportedly tried to carry Texas A&M with them into the Pac-10.
 No evidence confirms Pac-10 support for that idea.
 This change allegedly upset the leadership at Colorado and drove them to take a more active role in protecting the Big Eight.
 (Colorado's Chancellor James Corbridge was also the Big Eight chairman.
 He was very involved with the TV negotiations for the new conference and the integration of the Texas schools.)

-UT then approached the Big Ten, but was turned down, because the conference had recently instituted a moratorium on expansion.
+UT then approached the Big Ten but was turned down, because the conference had recently instituted a moratorium on expansion.

 Texas then turned to the SEC, and negotiations reached an advanced stage.
 UT abruptly withdrew after concluding that the SEC had no interest in strengthening academics.
 Berdahl said, “We were quite interested in raising academic standards...
 And the Southeastern Conference had absolutely no interest in that.”

 Texas A&M had flirted with the SEC since the late 1980s.
-In 1993, it had approached the conference about joining, partnered with the University of Houston.
+In 1993, it approached the conference about joining, partnering with the University of Houston.
 UT had given up on the SEC and Texas A&M's leadership didn't want to try leaving the SWC on their own.
 The SEC moved expansion plans to the back burner.

 Then UT's interests turned to the Big Eight.
 Texas and Oklahoma's leaders both looked favorably on the idea of being in the same conference, but both schools had other options.
 Former Kansas State University president Jon Wefald voiced fears that if UT had joined the Pac-10, there would be no way for the Big Eight to ramp up their TV payouts in order to keep Oklahoma from joining the SEC for more lucrative TV payouts.

 Negotiations with Texas and other schools

 The Big Eight had been in pursuit of some kind of alliance with the Southwest Conference since Arkansas's departure destabilized that historic conference.

-The Big Eight and SWC members saw the potential financial benefits from an alliance to negotiate television deals, but a true alliance of 16 teams which would retain the seven other SWC schools was not viewed as optimal by UT.
+The Big Eight and SWC members saw the potential financial benefits of an alliance to negotiate television deals, but a true alliance of 16 teams that would retain the seven other SWC schools was not viewed as optimal by UT.
 Dodds and the Longhorn leadership viewed proposals of this sort as continuing business as usual in the SWC.
-Arkansas's departure allowed UT and Texas A&M to clear four or more less profitable dates from their football schedules and eight or more from their basketball schedules.
+Arkansas's departure allowed UT and Texas A&M to clear four or less profitable dates from their football schedules and eight or more from their basketball schedules.

 For years the Big Eight could not interest UT in a merger.
 Without Texas to ensure the retention of Oklahoma, the Big Eight was not interested.

-Reports at the end of 1993 disclosed the discussions of the Big Eight about adding BYU and half of the SWC, with SMU, TCU, Rice and Houston "priced out" of the new conference.
+Reports at the end of 1993 disclosed the discussions of the Big Eight about adding BYU and half of the SWC, with SMU, TCU, Rice, and Houston "priced out" of the new conference.

 The Big Eight began negotiations with ABC and ESPN for a new conference that would feature football powers Nebraska, Oklahoma, Colorado, and Texas.